hongzhilig/startup/README.md

 div.header {color:blue;}.
 The .header specifies what part of the object you want to change

 If something does not have quotes then it is not a proper JSON object

+let b = a.filter(v => v.match(/A|f/i)); the i in this function makes it case insensitive.

+function f(x) = {} is not a valid JavaScript function

+document.querySelector('p').addEventListener('mouseover', console.log);: Adds a mouseover event listener to a p element

+document is always avaliable and gives you an object to interact with the dom

+The DOM textContent property sets the child text for the an element.

+An DNS subdomain example: c260.cs.byu.edu The whole thing is a subdomain